-On the 19th March, we embarked on our ski holiday to Montgenevre with somewhat of an eclectic mix of skier abilities.
+In March, we embarked on our ski holiday to Montgenèvre with somewhat of an eclectic mix of skier abilities.

 The residence has a good size indoor heated pool, a Jacuzzi, sauna and steam room which all proved a real asset after a long day on the slopes.
 It was also quiet.
-We indulged in a few treatments at the their lovely SPA – had a massage and a facial.
+We indulged in a few treatments at their lovely SPA – had a massage and a facial.
 I actually fell asleep, it was so relaxing.
 The place is very clean and well looked after.
 The reception staff were friendly and helpful.
 The delivery of fresh bread and croissants each morning saved us a trip to the bakery and was very efficient and the bread was absolutely lovely!
-Throughout our stay we borrowed from reception a DVD player with DVDs, a raclette set and even a wii to entertain the 7 year old in our party.
+Throughout our stay, we borrowed from reception a DVD player with DVDs, a raclette set and even a Wii to entertain the 7-year-old in our party.

 Le Napoleon Jacuzzi

 Our group was varied to say the least: a 7 year old girl skiing down faster than lightning with group lessons in the morning, a complete beginner 20 year old again with group lessons, a couple of hesitant 3 timer skiers in private lessons and 2 advanced skiers without lessons… Once everyone was geared up and taken to their lessons, we set off to experience the large ski area.
 A great tip is to follow the sun and the conditions of the snow over the course of the day.
 Beautiful on the Chalvet side in the morning, moving towards Claviere and the Italian side towards lunchtime, then onto the highest slopes of the Gondrans area for the afternoon.
 The Italian side of the Mont de la Lune area above Claviere is definitely more challenging with steeper narrower reds through the trees offering a large variety of slopes for all abilities.